27 Epic Things to Do in Cabo San Lucas (and Beyond)

 The whale sharks are huge, but not dangerous (Credit: Visit Baja California Sur)

-When your guide yells “Jump!,” you leap into the water and swim alongside a giant whale shark, while peering down at it through your snorkel mask.
+A spotter plane looks for the whale sharks from above, communicating their location to your boat captain.
+When your guide yells “Jump!,” you leap into the water and swim alongside these magnificent creatures, while peering at them through your snorkel mask.

 8) Splash out on a splurgey hotel